LaPiova/OpenAI-Toolbox/README.md

 2. Navigate to the directory where you installed the ChatGPT Discord bot

 3. Run `python3 main.py` to start the bot

-## Step 3: Run the bot with Docker

-1. Build the Docker image & Run the Docker container `docker compose up -d`

-2. Inspect whether the bot works well `docker logs -t chatgpt-discord-bot`

-   ### Stop the bot:

-   * `docker ps` to see the list of running services
-   * `docker stop <BOT CONTAINER ID>` to stop the running bot

 ### Have a good chat!
 ## Optional: Disable logging